Easy Pasta Fagioli Soup

 - TO REHEAT: Reheat soup in a saucepan on the stovetop, and on low heat for a few minutes, then serve.

-Easy Pasta Fagioli Soup will make plenty for everyone to have a second serving!
+Easy Pasta Fagioli Soup will make plenty for everyone to have a second serving.

+A flavorful hearty soup, and one you should try.
 Best of all, you can serve this flavorful soup with some warm, crusty Italian bread, and maybe a green salad as the side, and dinner is done. ๐

 Serve this soup with some grated parmesan cheese at the table (it’s the best!).
+This is a meal your whole family will love!
+A GREAT recipe.
+Try it!

 ENJOY!!